If you have health and fitness goals (even modest ones) and exercise at least two times a week, then supplementing with creatine can help you.

 It just means that you’re functioning at a fraction of your full potential.

-Supplementing with creatine will ensure you’re firing on all cylinders and turbocharge your health and fitness efforts.
+Supplementing with creatine will ensure you’re firing on all cylinders and will turbocharge your health and fitness efforts.
 Coupled with the right diet and exercise program, this means reaching your goals much faster than you otherwise would have.

 Let’s dig deeper into the wide-ranging benefits creatine has to offer.